svpino/twitter/README.md

 * [Math resources for machine learning](https://twitter.com/svpino/status/1381478444773609475?s=20)

-* [Autoencoders](https://twitter.com/svpino/status/1381253209163988998?s=20).
-A lot in machine learning is pretty dry and boring, but understanding how autoencoders work feels different.
-This is a thread about autoencoders, things they can do, and a pretty cool example.

 * [When the validation loss is lower than the training loss](https://twitter.com/svpino/status/1423569964112429060?s=20).
 I built a machine learning model, and my validation loss is lower than my training loss.
 People asked me why.
 We're used to seeing the opposite, so this is definitely suspicious.
 Is this really a problem?

+## Machine Learning Techniques

+* [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — **Active Learning** is an iterative approach to supervised learning that helps when we have a lot of data, but very few labels.
+This thread is an **overview** of this technique and how it works.

+* [Introduction to Siamese Networks](https://twitter.com/svpino/status/1365683368030052355?s=20) — If you've heard about **one/few-shot learning** before but aren't sure exactly what it is, this is a good introduction to it.
+Specifically, this thread talks about **Siamese Networks** and how they work.

+* [Transfer learning](https://twitter.com/svpino/status/1372532791922069511?s=20) — The ability to reuse the knowledge of one model and adapt it to solve a different problem is one of the most consequential breakthroughs in machine learning.
+This is a thread explaining Transfer learning and how we can use it in practice.

+* [Steps to do Transfer Learning](https://twitter.com/svpino/status/1376543596954984448?s=20) — This is the general approach I follow to do Transfer Learning.

+* [Autoencoders](https://twitter.com/svpino/status/1381253209163988998?s=20).
+A lot in machine learning is pretty dry and boring, but understanding how autoencoders work feels different.
+This is a thread about autoencoders, things they can do, and a pretty cool example.

 ## Examples